 If my employer offers me a payroll card, do I have to accept it?

 Some employers will give you a choice between direct deposit to a payroll card, direct deposit into your bank account, or a paper check.
-Others may only give you a choice between the a direct deposit to your own bank account or a prepaid card you choose, or a payroll card.
-Depending on the state you are in, your state’s laws say what choices your employer has to offer to you, or your state law might require that your employer get your written consent before paying you with a payroll card.
+Others may only give you a choice between a direct deposit to your own bank account or a prepaid card you choose, or a payroll card.
+State law determines what choices your employer has to offer to you, or if your employer must obtain your written consent before paying you with a payroll card.

 Your employer or the card issuer must provide you with the card’s terms and conditions.
-Before you agree to receive your wages on a payroll card, make sure you understand the card’s terms and fees.
-For example, some cards charge fees for ATM withdrawals, receiving paper statements, checking your account balance at an ATM, or using live customer service.
-Some cards charge fees every time you make a purchase, or charge an “inactivity fee” for not using your card.
+Before you agree to receive your wages on a payroll card, make sure you understand those terms and fees.
+For example, some cards charge fees for out-of-network ATM withdrawals, receiving paper statements, or checking your account balance at an ATM.
+Some cards charge fees every time you make a purchase.

 The CFPB’s prepaid rule, which came into effect April 1, 2019, requires providers to give you certain disclosures before you choose to be paid through a payroll card.
 However, due to phase-in rules, it may take some time before you start seeing the required disclosures.
 The disclosures include a “short form” that includes key fees and other important information and a “long form” that includes all fees and other information about the card.